RakhithJK/OfficeDev-teams-toolkit-wiki/Make-your-project-compatible-with-Teams-Toolkit.md

 - etc.

 ## Using existing resources like an App ID
-If you have existing resources like a Teams App ID, Azure AD Client ID, etc. then you can update the corresponding environments `.env` file with those values.
+If you have existing resources like a Teams App ID, Microsoft Entra Client ID, etc. then you can update the corresponding environments `.env` file with those values.
 This makes sure that the variable expansion still works, but that the automation tasks don't re-create new resources.
 You can also remove automation tasks from `teamsapp.yml` or `teamsapp.local.yml` for the operations you don't need like like `teamsApp/create`.

 > Note: It can be helpful for future developers who join the project to create their own resources for local development.
 For that reasons, we recommend leaving the defaults in `teamsapp.local.yml` so that the right resources are created to run the app.